cong/2Dto3D/README.md

 ## Optional setting

-- If you feel that it is helpful to you, please give me a star.
+- If you feel that's helpful to you, please give me a star.
 Thx!  :)
 - For related principles, please read this article:  https://wangcong.net/article/UAVCoordinateSystemSolving.html